 If you do not use a Simulink project, you can save the cache files in a shared location or attach the cache files to an email.
 If you share an out-of-date cache file with someone, when that person simulates the model, Simulink detects that it must rebuild.

 For team development of large models that use model referencing, Simulink cache files are useful for a synchronize and design workflow.
-For example, suppose this model development environment:
+For example, assume this model development environment:

 A team of 20 people is working on a model hierarchy containing 100 models.